• Explore the wonderfully atmospheric, uninhabited Isle of Mousa, home to seabirds and waders including storm petrels

 Tingwall: valley (wild flowers) and loch (whooper swans), Althing (Viking parliament), 18th century Tingwall Kirk then by ferry to island of Whalsay (centre of Shetland fishing industry): Yoxie and Beenie Hoose (Neolithic houses), restored Hanseatic booth (warehouse).
 Late night excursion to Mousa to view storm petrels (weather permitting).

-North mainland: moorland and coastal scenery around Ronas Hill with visits to Mavis Grind, Ollaberry (Great Glen fault) and Urraforth Ayre.
+North mainland: moorland and coastal scenery around Ronas Hill with visits to Mavis Grind and Urraforth Ayre.

 By boat to bird cliffs of Noss (guillemot, gannet, Shetland wren, rock pipit) followed by walking tour and free time in historical Lerwick (esplanade, 17th century Fort Charlotte, Victorian town hall).